renspringlea/ryba.ren/index.markdown

   - [Climate donations inspired by evidence-based fundraising](https://doi.org/10.3389/fpsyg.2022.768823), *Frontiers in Psychology*, 2022, with M. Dry & S. D. Connell.
   - [Better writing in scientific publications builds reader confidence and understanding](https://doi.org/10.3389/fpsyg.2021.714321), *Frontiers in Psychology*, 2021, with Z. Doubleday, M. Dry, C. Semmler & S. D. Connell.
   - [Sparking creativity in science education](https://doi.org/10.1002/jocb.495), *The Journal of Creative Behavior*, 2021, with J. T. Draper & S. D. Connell.
-  - How can we boost the impact of publications?
-Try better writing, *Proceedings of the National Academy of Sciences*, 2019, with Z. Doubleday & S. D. Connell ([link](https://doi.org/10.1073/pnas.1819937116))
+  - [How can we boost the impact of publications?
+Try better writing](https://doi.org/10.1073/pnas.1819937116)), *Proceedings of the National Academy of Sciences*, 2019, with Z. Doubleday & S. D. Connell.

   **Science and philosophy**
   - [The evolving circle of landscape design](https://doi.org/10.1111/rec.14000), *Restoration Ecology*, 2023, with M. McQuillan.